apples/cpp-stl-overview/cpp-stl-overview.md

   - Stable for iterators and references
   - Large objects
 - `deque`
-  - Stabile for references only
+  - Stable for references only
   - Queues and stacks
 - `set`
   - Implicit sorting